 Markets, Incentives, and Human Nature

-Charlie Munger once said: "Show me the incentives, and I will show you the outcome."
-This sentence contains more wisdom about economics and human behavior than entire libraries of economic theory.
+Charlie Munger once said: "Show me the incentive, and I will show you the outcome."
+That single sentence contains more wisdom about economics and human behavior than entire libraries of economic theory.
 Incentives are the invisible architecture that determines how people act — not their intentions, not their words, but the structures within which they operate.

 Markets as Information Machines

 When the price of wheat rises, no farmer needs to know why.
-The price alone signals: it is worth growing more wheat.
-When a company's stock price falls, the market signals: something is wrong — perhaps declining profits, perhaps a new competitor, perhaps regulatory pressure.
+The price alone signals that it is worth growing more wheat.
+When a company's stock price falls, the market signals that something is wrong — perhaps declining profits, perhaps a new competitor, perhaps regulatory pressure.

 This information function is not perfect.
-Markets can err, and they err regularly.
-Bubbles and crashes are proof.
-But over long periods, prices converge toward intrinsic value — and this is the mechanism that informed investors can exploit.
+Markets can err, and they err regularly; bubbles and crashes are the proof.
+But over long periods, prices converge toward intrinsic value — and this is the mechanism informed investors can exploit.

 The Anatomy of an Incentive